milanaryal/milanaryal.github.io/src/_posts/2015-01-05-jekyll-static-assets-cache-busting.md

 ---
-redirect_from: "/jekyll-site-last-modified-time/"
 title: "Jekyll static assets cache busting"
 date: 2015-01-05T17:08:17+05:45
-last_modified_at: 2021-04-10T09:00:56+05:45
+last_modified_at: 2022-06-14T21:15:00+05:45
-excerpt: "Implementing cache busting each time you make a change will allow the user's browser to download the latest assets, therefore you get no site assets breakages until a hard refresh."
+excerpt: "Implementing cache busting, each time you make a change will allow the user's browser to download the latest site assets."
 ---

 For implementing cache busing into Jekyll HTML output linked assets we can use Jekyll site time tag.
 Following we have discussed it briefly.